annie2010/Terraform-1/exercises/02/README.md

 2. `description`: a useful descriptor for the variable
 3. `type`: we'll discuss types in depth later

-* We've only set the description, so there's no default value, and it will use the default type of: `string`.
+* We've only set the description, so there's no default value, and it will use the default type of: `string`

 &nbsp;